abdhye/webscrapers/README.md

 # webscrapers

-**amazon_scrape.py** - This is a Python script that allows you to scrape Amazon search results based on a user input search term and save the data to a CSV file.
+**amazon_scrape.py** - This is a python script that allows you to scrape amazon search results based on a user input search term and save the data to a CSV file.
+This can be used for data analysis.